srsutherland/motw-sheet/README.md

 # motw-sheet
-Digital character sheet for Monster of the Week
+Digital character sheet for Monster of the Week.
+Built in Vue3 with Vite.

 | Task                               | Command            |
 |------------------------------------|--------------------|